5T33Z0/Clover-Crate/ACPI/README.md

 If set to `true`, it changes the way `.aml` files in `ACPI/patched` are applied.
 Instead of appending these tables at the end of the `DSDT` they will replace existing tables, if their signature, index and `OemTableIds` match existing OEM tables.
 In other words, they will be merged with existing ACPI tables.

 With this function – as with `DSDT` – you can fix individual SSDTs (or other tables) simply by adding the corrected file(s) into `ACPI/patched`.
 No need to fiddle with `DropOem` or `DropTables`.
 The original order is preserved.
 The mapping for `SSDT` is based on naming, where the naming convention used by the F4 extractor in the loader menu is used to identify the `SSDT` position in `DSDT`.

 For example, if your `ACPI/origin` folder contains a `SSDT-6-SaSsdt.aml` you could just fix it and put it back in `ACPI/patched`, replacing the original table.
 This also works if you put it in `ACPI/patched` as `SSDT-6.aml`.
 Since some OEM ACPI sets do not use unique text in the OEM table-id field, Clover uses both the OEM table-id and the number that is part of the file name to locate the original in `XDST`.
 As long as you stick to the names provided in `ACPI/origin`, you should be fine.

 This way, you could find the SSDT containing all the 26 Ports for your board in the dumped ACPI, fix it, put it back in the `ACPI/patched` folder and boom: no more `USBports.kext` required.

+**TIP**: `AutoMerge` can also be useful in cases where dropping a tablesfails for unknown reasons.
+I recently noticesd that the original DMAR table would not be dropped, so instead put a corrected DMAR table in the ACPI/patched` folder and it replaced the original one, which resolved a problem with a 3rd party ethernet card.

 ## Disable ASPM